Eric Adams: Brooklyn borough president (2013–2021)

-Other initiatives

-In 2014, Adams established One Brooklyn Fund, a non-profit organization for community programs, grant writing, and extolling local businesses, though it has been criticized as serving as a conduit for his public profile and allowing non-campaign pay to play contributions from developers and lobbyists.
-Adams' office have been investigated twice by the city Department of Investigation (DOI) over One Brooklyn's fundraising.
-The first investigation was in 2014 over potential attendees being asked if they were interested in providing "financial support" to One Brooklyn.
-In 2016, Adams' office was found by the DOI to wrongly license the use of Borough Hall to the Mayor's Office for an event.
+In 2014, Adams established the One Brooklyn Fund, a nonprofit organization for community programs, grant writing, and extolling local businesses.
+Critics characterized it as serving as a conduit for Adams's public profile and allowing non-campaign "pay to play" contributions from developers and lobbyists.
+Adams's office was investigated twice by the city Department of Investigation (DOI) over One Brooklyn's fundraising.
+The first investigation was in 2014 when potential attendees were asked if they would provide "financial support" to One Brooklyn.
+In 2016, the DOI found that Adams's office had mistakenly licensed the use of Brooklyn Borough Hall for a Mayor's Office event.

-Given the success of the brewing industry in Brooklyn, Adams has called for a more lenient Blue Law since October 2017, allowing New York City businesses to start selling alcohol two hours earlier starting at 8a.m.